noahcherry/nice-shield-v1/README.md

 You need to attach your local clone to the remote repo, do this by running the command below
 > [!NOTE]
-> You can get the url by using the Code button on your repo on Github
+> You can get the url by using the Code button on your repo on github
 ```
 git remote set-url origin git@github.com:YOUR-USER/your-repo-name.git
 ```